 - Set the temperature of your smoker to 225°F.

-- After smoking, slice the whole elk backstrap into individual tomahawk steaks.
+- Slice the backstrap into individual tomahawk steaks.

 Smoked Elk Jerky

 Smoked elk jerky is a great way to use up some of your elk meat.
 Elk jerky works best is an electric smoker or a pellet grill, but you can use a charcoal smoker.
 To smoke jerky, the temperature needs to be kept low in the 150°F to 200°F range.
 Be careful not to over smoke jerky or you will ruin the meat.
 Jerky is thin, so it doesn’t need long in the smoker to absorb smoke flavor.

 - Cut up smoke elk meat into thin strips.

 - Season with SPOG (salt, pepper, onion powder, garlic powder) and some brown sugar and soy sauce.

 - Place the strips into a zip-lock bag and leave in the refrigerator for 24 hours.

 - Place toothpicks on the elk strips and hang them from your grill grates on your smoker.
 You can also hang the meat strips on metal skewers if you have some.